 “Two and a Half Men” was created by Chuck Lorre and Lee Aronsohn, who both snagged executive producer credits, along with a slew of other professionals including Kim and Eric Tannenbaum.
 The CBS show ran from 2003 to 2015.

 The CBS sitcom “Everybody Loves Raymond” was one of the most popular TV shows during its 1996 to 2005 run.
-It was created by Philip Rosenthal, who served as executive producer and is now the star of his own Netflix show, “Somebody Feed Phil.”
+It was created by Philip Rosenthal, who served as executive producer and is now the star of his own Netflix show, a travel documentary series called “Somebody Feed Phil.”
 Other executive producers included David Letterman, Rory Rosegarten, Stu Smiley, Lew Schneider and Ray Romano.